 Meals and incidental expenses (M&IE) will be reimbursed for UA employees for overnight travel outside of the state of Alabama using a per diem method of a flat sum to cover expenses for each travel day.
 This amount is a per diem and will be paid to the traveler based on the days of travel and the travel destination.

-Meals and incidental expenses for non-UA employees regardless of travel destination will be reimbursed based on actual expenses including gratuities up to the established GSA rate for the Continental United States (CONUS).
+Meals and incidental expenses for non-UA employees for overnight travel regardless of travel destination will be reimbursed based on actual expenses including gratuities up to the established GSA rate for the Continental United States (CONUS).
 Meals and incidental expenses for non-UA employees for partial day trips will be reimbursed based on actual expenses including gratuities up to the applicable amount depending upon the length of travel in the same method as In-state travel.

 Incidental expenses covered by the M&IE per diem include fees and tips given to porters, baggage carriers, hotel staff, and staff on ships.

 - The U.S. General Services Administration (GSA) establishes per diem rates for destinations within the Continental United States (CONUS).
 GSA rates can be found on the GSA website at www.gsa.gov/perdiem.
 If the city or county of the travel destination is not listed, then the standard CONUS M&IE rate applies.

 - The U.S. Department of Defense (DOD) establishes per diem rates for overseas non-foreign areas such as Alaska, Hawaii, Puerto Rico, and Guam.
 The DOD rates can be found on the DOD’s Per Diem, Travel, and Transportation Allowance website at www.defensetravel.dod.mil.